aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-scheduler.md

 After running the application, you can monitor the execution logs of the schedule jobs by checking the `root-scheduler.log` file in the `logs` directory under the configured `aspectran.basePath` (default `app`).

+## 4. Distributed Scheduling in a Clustered Environment

+In an environment where multiple nodes operate as a single cluster, it is crucial to prevent the same schedule from being executed multiple times.
+Aspectran ensures safe task execution across the cluster through its Redis-based **Distributed Lock** feature.

+### How Distributed Locking Works

+Just before a scheduled task is executed, Aspectran attempts to acquire a unique lock key for that schedule in Redis for a very short time (TTL).

+1.  **Acquire Lock**: The node attempting to perform the task tries to acquire the lock using Redis's `SET NX` feature.
+2.  **Execute Task**: Only the node that first reaches the execution time and acquires the lock performs the actual task.
+3.  **Skip Execution**: Other nodes that fail to acquire the lock automatically skip the task for that cycle.
+4.  **Safety Guarantee**: Even if a node terminates abnormally during a task, the lock is automatically released after the expiration time set on the lock, allowing another node to take over in the next cycle.

+### Execution Control via the `isolated` Attribute

+Scheduling rules have an `isolated` attribute that determines whether the task is a target for distribution or should always run independently on each node.

+-   **`isolated="false"` (Default)**: Only **one node** in the entire cluster performs the task.
+(Distributed lock applied)
+-   **`isolated="true"`**: **Every node** performs the task at its scheduled time, regardless of the cluster state.
+This is suitable for tasks like system log collection or refreshing local caches.

+### Real-time Control and Monitoring (Scheduler Manager)

+The Aspectran Console provides a **Scheduler Manager** screen that allows you to grasp and manipulate the schedulers of the entire cluster at a glance.

+-   **Unified View**: Real-time checking of scheduler status and active job lists for all nodes in the cluster.
+-   **Dynamic Switching**: Instantly enable or disable specific schedules or individual jobs without redeploying the application.
+-   **Status Visibility**: Visually shows whether the distributed lock feature is working normally and which node you are connected to.

-## 4. Full Configuration Example and References
+## 5. Full Configuration Example and References

 A complete example of how to actually configure and use the Aspectran Scheduler can be found in the following GitHub project.
 This project is a good reference that actually implements all the concepts described in this document.

 -   **Aspectran Scheduler Example Project**: [https://github.com/aspectran/gs-scheduler](https://github.com/aspectran/gs-scheduler)

-## 5. Conclusion
+## 6. Conclusion

 Aspectran Scheduler is a feature that well demonstrates the framework's core philosophy of **abstraction and modularization**.
 Developers do not need to worry about the complexity of the Quartz API; they can easily automate the tasks they want using the **Translet** they know best, and can choose between **explicit XML/APON-based configuration** and **convenient annotation-based configuration** that best suits their project to perfectly integrate and manage the scheduler as part of the application.
+In particular, the Redis-based distributed lock feature perfectly guarantees data integrity and system stability even in large-scale clustered environments.